dietmarkuehl/P3552-task/lazy.md

 When `co_await`ing child operations these may want to access an environment.
 Ideally, the coroutine would expose the environment from the receiver it gets `connect`ed to.
-Doing so isn't directly possible because the coroutine types doesn't know about receiver type which in turn determines the environment type.
+Doing so isn't directly possible because the coroutine types doesn't know about the receiver type which in turn determines the environment type.
 Also, the queries don't know the type they are going to return.
 Thus, some extra mechanisms are needed to provide an environment.